DIY Herbal Throat Spray Recipe

 Read my affiliate policy.

-Wellness Mama » Blog » Natural Remedies » Herbal Throat Spray Recipe
+Wellness Mama » Blog » Natural Remedies » DIY Herbal Throat Spray Recipe

-Once upon a very terrible time, all five kids got a stomach bug at the same time… while I was gone… and my husband got it too.
-Thankfully we don’t get sick often, but it was terrible and I wasn’t on hand to use all of our natural remedies.
+Once upon a very terrible time, all my kids got a stomach bug at the same time… while I was gone.
+We don’t get sick often, but it was terrible and I wasn’t on hand to use all of our natural remedies.

-That was the first and last stomach bug they’ve all gotten at once, but invariably, at least one child gets a stuffy nose or cough sometime during the winter.
-Or I dust our closet and give myself hay fever and get a cough/congestion/nasal drip for a few days.
+Thankfully, that was the first and last stomach bug they’ve all gotten at once.
+However, at least one child gets a stuffy nose or cough sometime during the winter.
+Or I dust my closet and get a cough/congestion/nasal drip for a few days.

 In those cases, I like to have this herbal throat spray on hand.
-It is great for sore throat, cough or congestion.
+It’s great for sore throat, cough or congestion.

-This throat spray is essentially a strong herbal tincture mixed with raw honey.
+This herbal throat spray is essentially a strong herbal tincture mixed with raw honey.
 The herbs provide both immediate relief and longer-lasting benefits for beating illness.
-Any herbs can be used in this recipe, but I prefer the following:
+You can use many different immune boosting and throat soothing herbs, but I prefer the following:

-All of these are optional and if you don’t have some of them on hand, you can make it with the others.
-You’ll make an herbal tincture with the herbs and then mix with raw honey for a strong spray.
-When made this way, this spray will last months in the refrigerator.
+You don’t need every single herb on this list to make an herbal throat spray.
+If you don’t have some of them on hand, then just use more of the ones you do.
+I make an herbal tincture with the herbs and then mix with raw honey for a strong spray.
+When it’s made this way the herbal throat spray will last for months in the refrigerator.

 Herbal Throat Spray Tincture

-Put on an airtight lid and let sit for at least two weeks or up to a year (the longer it sits the stronger it will be).
+Fill the rest of the jar with a strong food-grade liquor like rum or vodka (must be at least 80-proof alcohol).
+Put on an airtight lid and let it sit for at least two weeks or up to eight weeks (the longer it sits the stronger it will be).
 Store in a cool dark place.
 I make this once a year and have enough to last at least the year.

-If you get a cough, sore throat or cold this winter, try this herbal throat spray to get some relief and feel better soon! 🙂
+If you get a cough, sore throat or cold this winter, try this herbal throat spray to get some relief and feel better soon!
+Here’s how to make the standard tincture version.

 Instructions

-2. Store in fridge for up to six months.
+• Shake well to combine and store in the fridge for up to 6 months.

 Do you ever get a sore throat or cough?
 What remedies do you use?